 Nile River cruises have been undertaken four thousands of years.
 Cleopatra's barge skimmed the NIle.
-Today's Nile cruises follow the river down to Lake Nasser, where the giant statues of Rameses II and Nefertiti reside at Abu Simbel/
+Today's Nile cruises follow the river down to Lake Nasser, where the giant statues of Ramesses II and Nefertiti reside at Abu Simbel.

 AmaWaterways' Africa itinerary aboard the Zambezi Queen explores the Chobe River, mostly in Botswana and Zambia.
 The itinerary also offers land experiences: stays in luxury safari lodges and a two-night journey aboard the Rovos Rail luxury train.

 What River Cruise Ships & Their Cabins Are Like

 Conventional, huge cruise ships are like floating resorts: sprawling and sometimes overwhelming.

 River cruise ships are more like boutique hotels: compact, stylish, personal.
 They use their space well, with everything you need and a little more.
 One dining room serves all three meals.
 (Space permitting, you might find smaller specialty restaurants.)A bar and lounge near the dining room and a café.
 A library and quiet areas.
 A sun deck and sometimes an outdoor bar/smoking area.
 Usually, a small business center, gym, spa, sauna, pool, hot tub.
 Observation decks/lounges, fore and aft.